d16-nichevo/foundry-kingmaker-verbal-spell-components/README.md

    * Open `SoundbanksInfo.xml` in the directory mentioned in step 2 above.
    * Look for clues in the `ShortName` or `Path` elements.
 For instance, to find verbal components, I looked for "Chant".
    * Then find the corresponding `File Id`, for example `File Id="10968175"`.
 That's the filename of the `wem` file.
-   * I used Notepad++ to whittle down to the lines I wanted, then create a batch file that would mass-rename to a more useful filename, as seen [here](https://github.com/d16-nichevo/foundry-kingmaker-verbal-spell-components/tree/main/sounds).
+   * I used [Notepad++](https://notepad-plus-plus.org/) to whittle down to the lines I wanted, then created a batch file that would mass-rename to a more useful filename, as seen [here](https://github.com/d16-nichevo/foundry-kingmaker-verbal-spell-components/tree/main/sounds).
 1. If you are indeed interested in chants...
    * The `ShortName` tells you a lot already: `Arcane_Male_High_11` tells you it's the arcane tradition, a male-sounding voice, and a "high intensity" casting.
      * The `11` tells you the spell's school.
 A number corresponds with a school: all sounds ending in `11` are Abjuration, for example.
 Schools have several numbers (Abjuration is `11` and `12` for example.
 I kept the numbers on my filenames so see [here](https://github.com/d16-nichevo/foundry-kingmaker-verbal-spell-components/tree/main/sounds) for easy reference.